 Next up is Max Martin cut “God Is A Woman,” released on July 13.
 Grande teased the lyrics in a series of tweets:

-Ariana revealed that “God Is A Woman” is her grandmother’s favorite song on Jimmy Fallon.
-In Elle Magazine, writer Katie Connor notes that, despite the song’s saintly title, it is “more about taking agency in the bedroom than at the office.”
+favorite song on Jimmy Fallon.
+In Elle magazine, writer Katie Connor notes that, despite the song’s saintly title, it is “more about taking agency in the bedroom than at the office.”
 Connor also notes that the Vera Wang dress Grande wore to the Met Gala earlier this year, inspired by Michelangelo’s The Last Judgement, is meant to be “a hint, a foreshadow” of the “God Is A Woman” video.

 Grande also worked with Pharrell on promotional track “The Light is Coming”